-However, psychologist Norbert Schwarz from University of Michigan had found that getting just an extra hour of sleep every night will make you happier than earning a $60,000 raise for the year!
+However, psychologist Norbert Schwarz from the University of Michigan had found that getting just an extra hour of sleep every night will make you happier than earning a $60,000 raise for the year!

 Considering how the lack of sleep can negatively affect our mood the following day, it perhaps makes more sense to get enough of it every day, become happier, and consequently increase our productivity at work.

-But that doesn’t mean you need more of sleep.
+But that doesn’t mean you need more sleep.
 An analysis of the lifestyles of some 4,000 adults found that the happiest of the lot get an average of 6 hours 15 min of uninterrupted, quality sleep each night.

-More: To kick-start this awesome habit, check out this great list of 33 Secrets to a Good Night’s Sleep by Dr. Mercola.
+More: To kick-start, this awesome habit, check out this great list of 33 Secrets to a Good Night’s Sleep by Dr. Mercola.

-3. Buy Some Experience
+3. Buy some experience

 In my last post, I wrote that money is better spent on acquiring life experiences rather than for material possessions.
 Well, another study from Cornell University reaffirmed this, by proposing that acquired experiences are less tangible (compared to physical pursuits) and hence, harder to subject to social comparison.

 For instance, each time we revisit our cherished memories of the last vacation trip we took with family or friends, the hassles and frustrations experienced during the trip are conveniently forgotten.

 So, go ahead and plan your next trip on some tropical island now.
-There is already research showing that the anticipation itself will give you a boost in your happiness, as mentioned by Elizabeth Dunn and Michael Norton, authors of Happy Money: The Science of Smarter Spending.
+There is already research showing that anticipation itself will give you a boost in your happiness, as mentioned by Elizabeth Dunn and Michael Norton, authors of Happy Money: The Science of Smarter Spending.

-4. Cut Down on Traveling Time
+4. Cut down on traveling time

 Harvard psychology professor Daniel Gilbert puts it succinctly: “You can’t adapt to commuting, because it’s entirely unpredictable.
 Driving in traffic is a different kind of hell every day.”
 No wonder daily commute has been ranked last among all daily activities.